grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 * makes correct calls (open, send, close)
 * with correct arguments (the received data)
-* in correct order (cannot e.g. call close before open)
+* in the correct order (cannot e.g. call close before open)
 * correct number of times (e.g. should not send the data twice)

 I can specify that using NSubstitute's `Received.InOrder()` syntax.
 I will thus use it to state that the three methods are expected to be called in a specific order.
 Wait, what methods?
 After all, our `Channel` interface looks like this: